-If you’re one of them, and you'll love our food, well you'll ADORE this sun dried tomato pesto pasta!
+If you're one of them, and you'll love our food, well you'll ADORE this sun dried tomato pesto pasta!

 Extra flavorful sun dried tomato pesto

-The fact that I can’t pass you a plate of whatever I share with you on the blog, starts bothering me.
-Seriously, I wish I could pass you a forkful of these pappardelle with red pesto.
-Look at them!
+The fact that I can't pass you a plate of whatever I share with you on the blog, starts bothering me.
+Seriously, I wish I could pass you a forkful of this sun dried tomato pesto pasta.
+Look at it!
 If you close your eyes, can you feel the flavor?
-Tell me yes!
+Tell me YES!